joshwoodland/boredcertified-supabase/README-supabase.md

 - Check Supabase connection
 - Fetch patients, notes and app settings from Supabase
 - Convert between Prisma and Supabase data formats
+- Filter patients by provider email to ensure users only see their own patients

+### Row Level Security

+Row Level Security (RLS) is enabled on the patients and notes tables to ensure providers can only access their own patient data:

+- Patients are restricted to the authenticated user via the provider_email field
+- Notes are restricted to the authenticated user via the patient's provider_email
+- App settings are accessible to all authenticated users

 ## Troubleshooting